ComposableFi/composable/book/src/nix/running-checks.md

 ### All others

-There are many more checks, if you want to reproduce one from CI locally, you can check `nix flake show` and the workflows defined under `.github/` to see which `nix` command they are invoking.
+There are many more checks we can run.
+If you want to reproduce one from CI locally, you can check `nix flake show` and the workflows defined under `.github/` to see which `nix` command they are invoking.

 ---